2factorauth/twofactorauth/README.md

 ## Running Locally

 TwoFactorAuth.org is built upon [Jekyll](https://jekyllrb.com/), using the [github-pages](https://github.com/github/pages-gem) gem.
-In order to run the site locally, bundler, and all other dependencies will need to be installed, and afterwards Jekyll can be serve the site.
+In order to run the site locally, bundler, and all other dependencies will need to be installed, and afterwards Jekyll can serve the site.
 If the `gem` command is not available, Ruby with RubyGems needs to be installed.
 Once Ruby and RubyGems are installed and available from the command line, TwoFactorAuth can be setup using the following commands.